Twins rout Tigers, lead AL wild-card race by 2 ½ games (Sep 21, 2017) | FOX Sports

 Twins rout Tigers, lead AL wild-card race by 2 ½ games (Sep 21, 2017)

+DETROIT (AP) With a postseason berth tantalizingly close, the Minnesota Twins snapped out of their mini-slump in emphatic fashion.
-DETROIT (AP) Joe Mauer and Jorge Polanco had three hits each, and the Minnesota Twins extended their lead for the American League’s second wild card by beating the Detroit Tigers 12-1 on Thursday night.

-The Twins are 2 1/2 games ahead of the Angels in the race for the AL’s final postseason spot.
-Los Angeles lost earlier in the day to Cleveland.
+Joe Mauer and Jorge Polanco had three hits each, and the Twins extended their lead for the American League’s second wild card by beating the Detroit Tigers 12-1 on Thursday night.
+Minnesota is 2 1/2 games ahead of the Angels in the race for the AL’s final postseason spot.
+Los Angeles lost earlier in the day to Cleveland .

-Minnesota scored three runs apiece in the fourth and sixth innings, then added four more in the eighth.
-The Twins rebounded from a three-game sweep at the hands of the New York Yankees, routing a depleted Detroit team that is 4-17 in September after trading Justin Verlander and Justin Upton.
+The Twins had lost five of six coming into the night, including a three-game sweep at the hands of the New York Yankees, but they routed a depleted Detroit team that is 4-17 in September after trading Justin Verlander and Justin Upton.

+”As a whole in this season, it’s been pretty impressive,” Minnesota manager Paul Molitor said. ”Staying away from the long losing streaks, coming back from some tough losses and some tough stretches and getting back to playing winning baseball, for the most part.”

+Minnesota is trying to make the postseason for the first time since 2010.
+The Twins lost 103 games last year.

 Adalberto Mejia fell one out short of a win, allowing a run and four hits in 4 2/3 innings.
 Dillon Gee (3-2) was credited with a victory in relief.

-Jordan Zimmermann (8-13) yielded three runs and five hits in four innings.
+Jordan Zimmermann (8-13) yielded three runs and five hits in four innings in his first start since Sept.
+2. He’s been dealing with neck issues for much of his two years with the Tigers.

+”This was probably the best location and best velocity I’ve had in two years.
+I felt great,” Zimmermann said. ”The ball was coming out good.
+It was going right where I wanted it to.
+It was the best I’ve felt in two years.
+I didn’t really know what to expect this start, but the ball was coming out free and easy.”

 Byron Buxton gave the Twins a 3-1 lead with a two-run single in the fourth, and Minnesota scored another run in the fifth.
 Mauer added a two-run double in the sixth and scored on a single by Polanco.